Halecoder/DeepGemini/README.md

 [![Powered by DartNode](https://dartnode.com/branding/DN-Open-Source-sm.png)](https://dartnode.com "Powered by DartNode - Free VPS for Open Source")

-[VTEXS](https://vtexs.com/) is a provider of high-performance cloud infrastructure and VPS hosting services, emphasizing guaranteed resources, 24/7 expert support, and a 99.99% uptime SLA.
-They support open-source projects by offering hosting resources,  to approved contributors.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.